scanner-research/tv-news-ingest-pipeline/README.md

 ## Getting Started

+* Requires Python 3.5 or up

 * Pull this repository

 * Install Python dependencies with `pip3 install -r requirements.txt`

+* Install Docker (make sure your installation comes with `dockerd`)

-* Setup the docker container for the Scanner dependency by following the instructions at http://scanner.run/guide/quickstart.html#quickstart (download the `docker-compose.yml` file to the same directory as this repo).
+* Setup the docker container for the Scanner dependency by following the instructions at http://scanner.run/guide/quickstart.html#quickstart (download the `docker-compose.yml` file to the same directory as this repo)

 ## Usage